Accenture/mercury-nodejs/guides/CHAPTER-3.md

         - "Pragma: no-cache"
         - "Expires: Thu, 01 Jan 1970 00:00:00 GMT"
 ```

+## Feature variation from the Mercury 3.0 for Java implementation

+The "threshold" parameter in the REST endpoint definition is not supported in the Node.js version.

+In the Java version, the underlying HTTP server is Vertx HTTP server.
+HTTP request body is handled as a stream.
+When content length is given, the REST automation engine will render the input as a byte array if the length
+is less than the threshold value.
+Otherwise, it will render it as a stream for a user function to read.

+In the Node.js version, the underlying HTTP server is Express.
+We have configured the bodyParser to render
+HTTP request body in this order:
+1. URL encoded parameters
+2. JSON text
+3. "application/xml" or content type starts with "text/"
+4. "multipart/form-data" for file upload
+5. all other types of content will be rendered as byte array (Buffer) with a payload limit of 2 MB

 <br/>

 |          Chapter-2          |                   Home                    |              Chapter-4              |